ethereum/ethereum-org-website/src/content/eth2/index.md

 Expected: 2020

 The first part of Eth2 to ship will be the beacon chain.
-It won't be fully operational right away because there won't be any shard chains, so there'll be nothing to keep in sync.
+It won't be fully operational right away because there won't be any shard chains, so there'll be nothing to keep in sync other than itself.
 Remember, the beacon chain's main role in Eth2 is making sure all the shards have the most up-to-date data.

 At first, the beacon chain will be responsible for registering validators and coordinating everyone's staked ETH.
-But that's about it.
+This is foundational to the rest of Eth2 and lays the groundwork for the shard chains.

 In other words, once the beacon chain is live, you'll be able to stake your real ETH.
 However, staking in Phase 0 is a one-way transaction.
 You won't be able to withdraw your ETH until the shard chains are available in Phase 1.
 That's because staking in Phase 0 will be handled by a smart contract on mainnet (the Ethereum we use today).